top of page

 • Remix in Essential Sound automatically extends or shortens music tracks to fit a scene’s length.

-• Scene Detection: Cuts up a long video file into usable clips by detecting shot changes.
+• Scene Detection cuts a long video file into usable clips by detecting shot changes.

 These tools are like having an assistant editor...they get me to the creative phase sooner, freeing up time for the work that actually matters.